dfo-osdt/osp-docs/docs/guide/customization-and-security.md

     - English abbreviation (optional)
     - French abbreviation (optional)

-##### ORCID
+#### ORCID
-If you have your ORCID, you can enter it now.
-If you do not have your ORCID, you can register or apply for one in the [next step](#_5-1-2-c-manage-orcid).
+The ORCID box will display your Open Research and Contributor ID if present.
+If no ORCID is associated with your account then this box will be blank.
+To add your ORCID:
+1. Click the text box to select it.
+2. Type in your ORCID.
+3. Click the "SAVE" button.

-#### 5.1.2(b) - Areas of Expertise
+#### Areas of Expertise
-Improve your experience and collaboration by adding your *Area of Expertise* tags.
-To do this:
-1) Left-click on the *EDIT* button on the top-right side of the Area of Expertise box
+The Areas of Expertise box will show the expertise that you have selected which you feel best represent your knowledge and experience.
+To add or remove expertise:
+1. Click the "EDIT" button.
-2) Left-click on the text box to select it
+2. Click the text book to select it.
-3) Begin typing your area of expertise.
-The system will suggest all areas containing your keyword
+3. Begin typing your desired expertise.
-4) Left-click on the expertise you would like to add
+4. Click on the expertise you would like to add from the filtered list.
-5) Repeat steps 3 and 4 until you feel you are well-described
+5. To remove an expertise, click the "X" button located to the right of the expertise name.
+6. Click the "SAVE" button to save changes.

-#### 5.1.2(c) - Manage ORCID
+#### Manage ORCID

-## 5.2 - Passwords
+## 5.2 - Account Security

+### 5.2.1 - Change Password
+The User Information Menu can be accessed by left-clicking on the circle in the top-right side of the screen and left-clicking on *Settings*.
+This circle will contain the first and last initial of the author's name.